ionic-team/ionic-docs/versioned_docs/version-v5/cli/commands/serve.md

 By default, `ionic serve` boots up a development server on `localhost`.
 To serve to your LAN, specify the `--external` option, which will use all network interfaces and print the external address(es) on which your app is being served.

-Try the `--lab` option to see multiple platforms at once.

 `ionic serve` uses the Angular CLI.
 Use `ng serve --help` to list all Angular CLI options for serving your app.
 See the `ng serve` [docs](https://angular.io/cli/serve) for explanations.
 Options not listed below are considered advanced and can be passed to the Angular CLI using the `--` separator after the Ionic CLI arguments.
 See the examples.

 The dev server can use HTTPS via the `--ssl` option **(experimental)**.
 There are several known issues with HTTPS.
 See issue [#3305](https://github.com/ionic-team/ionic-cli/issues/3305).